Dqrshan/Tracker/README.md

 - Simple & Light [**Sequelize**](https://sequelize.org) database.
 - Slash Commands 🎉
 - Highly configurable

-And more...
+- Auto refresh leaderboard every `x` interval

-## 📝 Note
+## 💖 Contributions

-This repository isn't finished yet, but I decided to make it public.
-Feel free to contribute by creating a [PR](https://github.com/Dqrshan/Tracker/pulls).
+I may have made some mistakes here and there, but you are free to **fork** this repository, modify/improve and contribute by creating a [pull request](https://github.com/Dqrshan/Tracker/pulls).

-- I'm yet to make an **auto refresh leaderboard**

 ## ☎️ Contact Me